nboierzyc/nboierzyc.github.io/_pages/cv.md

 ## PUBLICATIONS

-- Authored as the second author a paper titled “MovieChat: From Dense Token to Sparse Memory for Long Video Understanding” submitted to CVPR currently under submission.
+- Authored as the second author in a paper titled “MovieChat: From Dense Token to Sparse Memory for Long Video Understanding” in CVPR 2024.
+- The first author in a paper titles "InterAct: Advancing Large-Scale Versatile 3D Human-Object Interaction Generation" under review of NeurIPS 2024

 ## RESEARCH EXPERIENCES

+### Research on Human-Object Interaction Benchmark build and representation | Individual Research
+- **Duration:** Feb.
+2024 - June.
+2024
+- **Advisor:** Yuxiong Wang (Professor of University of Illinois Urbana Champaign)
+- There're few datasets that cover the human-object iteraction with detailed hand pose.
+- We build a dataset with 22.94 hours' of human-object interaction data as well as human-annotated detailed annotation for each split short video.
+- We also present a new marker based method to repreesent the human pose.
+- The paper is under review of NeurIPS 2024.

 ### Research on weak supervised motion detection | Team Leader (Group of 3)
 - **Duration:** Mar.
-2023 - Present
+2023 - Nov.
+2024
 - **Advisor:** Gaoang Wang (Professor of ZJU-UIUC Institute)
 - Current methods to do motion detection or image classification under weak supervision has a drawback of low accuracy compared with those of strong supervision which is unavoidable.
 - But we still want to improve the accuracy of the weak supervision model so we try to modify the models and use the newest advances from other models to help improve our model.